yucefsourani/gvrecord/README.md

-# gvrecord
+# gvrecord v0.2beta
-Simple Tool To Record Gnome Shell Screen
+Simple Tool To Record  Screen

 https://arfedora.blogspot.com

 # To DO
-Support Audio (Pipeline)
+Support Audio in wayland

 Add Config file

 New Icon

+testing on ubuntu arch ...

 # Screenshot